ibm-cloud-docs/databases-for-elasticsearch/howto-autoscaling.md

 ![Example Autoscaling panel](images/autoscaling-update.png){: caption="Figure 1.
 Example Autoscaling panel" caption-side="bottom"}

-Memory - Memory autoscaling is based on Disk I/O utilization in order to provide more memory for disk caching as your read/write load increases.
+Memory - Memory autoscaling is based on Disk I/O utilization to provide more memory for disk caching as your read/write load increases.
 The benefit is that additional memory might alleviate pressure on disk I/O by supporting more caching.
 Autoscaling configurations based on memory usage are currently not available.

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O utilization reach a certain threshold, or both.
 (The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.